Summertime is here and what's a better day out of the office than 18 holes in the morning followed by an afternoon at the beach?

 Golf and beaches go together, well, as long as our sport is known to have existed.
 In St. Andrews, West Sands Beach is a famously beautiful strip of sand beside the heart of town and within a pitching wedge of the Old Course's first tee box.
 It can be a festive place on a sunny day, full of college students, families and their dogs and tourists.
 On Sunday, the beach scene bleeds into the Old Course where it is closed to golf and a public park.

 Neither St. Andrews nor Pebble Beach are the best choice for sunbathing and swimming; it's their mild climates that make each such a treat to play golf.
 Below, we've compiled some of the best beaches to relax on after a morning of golf.
+Almost all of these beach destinations - with the exception of North Carolina's Outer Banks and Cape Cod - are featured among the World Top 100 Golf Destinations.

 But first, a few additional beach & golf travel tips:

 Book your tee times before you go.
-It can be hard to get pulled away from the beach once you get settled and you're in full relaxation mode, it becomes tougher to come to a group consensus on when to play.
+It can be hard to get pulled away from the beach once you get settled and you're in full relaxation mode.
+It becomes tougher to come to a group consensus on when to play.

 Keep sunscreen in your golf bag and in your hotel room.
 Skin cancer doesn't care about your excuses.

 A koozie won't cut it.
 Bring your own Yeti or other insulated mug to the beach and golf course.
-When you order drinks from the beverage cart or at the beach on a hot day, pour it straight into the mug won't become lukewarm or watered down in five minutes.
+When you order drinks from the beverage cart or at the beach on a hot day, pour it straight into the mug so it won't become lukewarm or watered down in five minutes.

 If you are going with family and are hoping to sneak away for a quick round, try and get the first-off tee time.
 (Besides, if your kids are in the sun all day they will probably sleep in.)